qrvey/partner-portal/docs/ui-docs/dataviews/chart-builder.md

 ![14_cb](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/14_CB.png#thumbnail)

 ## Filters
 While building your chart, you are able to apply default filters.
 These filters will be retained in all instances of the chart across the entire application.
-To add a filter click on **Add Filters**
+To add a filter click on **Add Filters**.

 ![15_cb](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/15_CB.png#thumbnail-40)